TheDoc-JR/ADF/README.md

 ![Captura de pantalla 2022-09-26 002421](https://user-images.githubusercontent.com/108229433/192169806-5b33d6ef-8b02-4218-9ebc-0b183db0329e.jpg)

-## 4-Search tests
+## 4-Find records
-When clicking the Add-tests button; a form appears in order to select what type of test we want to show data from.
+When clicking the Find-records button; a form appears in order to select what type of test we want to show data from.

 ![Captura de pantalla 2022-09-26 003309](https://user-images.githubusercontent.com/108229433/192169810-7a3f5b99-1df2-4f20-9105-03125047a028.jpg)